johnandersen777/johnandersen777.github.io/content/apoc_analysis_beast_1.md

 permalink = "/apoc_analysis_beast_1/"
 +++

+## 2022-12-01 Meeting of the Ghost on a bridge made for Shells

-## 2022-12-01 1:1 John/Son of Machine
+> 1:1 John/Son of Machine

 - The point is, no one knew what time it was.
-  - Meeting of the Ghost on a bridge made for Shells.

 ![trinity-called](https://user-images.githubusercontent.com/5950433/205125876-3e5a185e-892a-4958-a070-8a127afa80bb.gif)